Linker v3

 hidePopupsOnMobile

-By default, for a better user experience, on small screens the Linker won't attempt to create popups, and instead will fall back to the link mode.
+By default, for a better user experience, the linker won't attempt to create popups on small screens, and instead will fall back to the link mode.
 If you want to use popups on all screen sizes, set this parameter to false.

 versionPreferencesByCorpus

 By default, the popup window will display the default version for each text.
 Use this parameter to specify preferred versions.
 If the version title doesn't exist for that text, the default version will be used.
-You can find version titles available for each book by visiting the books table of contents and clicking the "Versions" tab.
-E.g. here are the versions for Genesis.
+You can find version titles available for each book by visiting the book's table of contents and clicking the "Versions" tab.
+For example, here are the versions for Genesis.
 Each version preference needs to be organized by language and corpus in the following format:

 {